wasim-mustafa/wasim-mustafa.github.io/content/resume.md

 * **Fieldwork** - including a position as Field Assistant supporting the 2022 Mission Jurassic dig.

-* **Presentation and outreach** - including outreach to the general public at the Natural History Museum, London, supporting the 2023 Volcanic and Magmatic Studies Group conference.
+* **Presentation and outreach** - e.g., communicating volcanology to the general public at the Natural History Museum [2023 VMSG Conference](https://archive.md/98Kau).

-* **Organisation** - exampled by overseeing a mentoring scheme supporting c.
-150 undergraduates in my department, and organising a student conference.
+* **Organisation** - e.g., overseeing a mentoring scheme supporting c.
+150 undergraduates in my department, and organising a student conference with the Linnean and British Ecological societies.

 * **Analytical experience** - including R and Bash scripting, petrography, and GIS.